TritonDataCenter/rfd/rfd/0035/README.md

 1. modifications to restify-client to support .child()
 2. modifications to node-sdc-clients to support .child()
+3. creation of an opentracing implementation for Triton
-3. addition of the event tracing components to all Triton restify servers
+4. addition of the event tracing components to all Triton restify servers
-4. modification of all Triton client calls to us sdc-client child()
+5. modification of all Triton client calls to us sdc-client child()
-5. modification of cn-agent
+6. modification of cn-agent
-6. modification of node-vmadm
+7. modification of node-vmadm
-7. modification of vmadm
+8. modification of vmadm

 ### Modifications to restify-clients